prachi220/Parallel-Programming/HyperSort/README.md

 This project involves implementation of a parallel version of the well know Quicksort algorithm using MPI.
+Details of problem statement mentioned in LAB3.pdf.
+Details of implementation mentioned in report.pdf.